 It’s rare to read something twice and think it’s even better the second time you read it.
 In this case, this is what happened.
 I highlighted a lot on my first run through the summary, and now I’ve even taken notes on a few ideas I had while reading.

-It was even more interesting to me than Built To Last, maybe because as a solo entrepreneur I think more about products and less about companies, but it might just be due to the mix of self-improvement (as a habit coach it’s easy to get hooked on this book) and business.
+It was even more interesting to me than Built To Last, maybe because as a solo entrepreneur I think more about products and less about companies, but it might just be due to the mix of self-improvement and business.

 Entrepreneur or not, this summary is highly recommended, because it helps you learn about the way you use products and spot these habit-forming ones.
-Meanwhile, I’m adding the book to my cart on Amazon 🙂
+Meanwhile, I’m Hooked on this book 😉

 What else can you learn from the blinks?